 We have entered into two exclusive global licensing and supply agreements for PRX-102 for the treatment of Fabry disease with Chiesi.
 The agreements have significant revenue potential for Protalix.
-Under the agreements, Protalix Ltd. has received \$50.0 million in upfront payments and was entitled to development cost reimbursements of up to \$45.0 million, up to more than \$1.0 billion in potential milestone payments and tiered royalties of 15% - 35% (ex-US) and 15% - 40% (US).
-To date, Protalix Ltd. has received the complete amount of development costs to which it is entitled under the two Agreements.
+Under the agreements, Protalix Ltd. has received \$50.0 million in upfront payments and was entitled to development cost reimbursements of up to \$45 million, up to more than \$1.0 billion in potential milestone payments and tiered royalties of 15% - 35% (ex-US) and 15% - 40% (US).

 On October 19, 2017, Protalix Ltd. and Chiesi entered into the Chiesi Ex-US Agreement pursuant to which Chiesi was granted an exclusive license for all markets outside of the United States to commercialize PRX-102.
 Under the Chiesi Ex-US Agreement, Chiesi made an upfront payment to Protalix Ltd. of \$25.0 million in connection with the execution of the agreement, and Protalix Ltd. was entitled to additional payments of up to \$25.0 million in development costs in the aggregate, capped at \$10.0 million per year.
 Protalix Ltd. is also eligible to receive additional payments of up to a maximum of \$320.0 million in regulatory and commercial milestone payments.
 Protalix Ltd. agreed to manufacture all of the PRX-102 needed for all purposes under the agreement, subject to certain exceptions, and Chiesi will purchase PRX-102 from Protalix Ltd., subject to certain terms and conditions.
-Chiesi is required to make tiered payments of 15% to 35% of its net sales, depending on the amount of annual sales, as consideration for the supply of PRX-102.
+Chiesi is required to make tiered payments of 15% to 35% of its net sales, depending on the amount of annual sales, as consideration for the supply of PRX-102

 On July 23, 2018, Protalix Ltd. entered into the Chiesi US Agreement with respect to the development and commercialization of PRX-102 in the United States.
 Protalix Ltd. received an upfront, non-refundable, non-creditable payment of \$25.0 million from Chiesi and was entitled to additional payments of up to a maximum of \$20.0 million to cover development costs for PRX-102, subject to a maximum of \$7.5 million per year.
 Protalix Ltd. is also eligible to receive additional payments of up to a maximum of \$760.0 million, in the aggregate, in regulatory and commercial milestone payments.
-Chiesi is also required to make tiered payments of 15% to 40% of its net sales under the Chiesi US Agreement to Protalix Ltd., depending on the amount of annual sales, subject to certain terms and conditions, as consideration for product supply.
+Chiesi will also make tiered payments of 15% to 40% of its net sales under the Chiesi US Agreement to Protalix Ltd., depending on the amount of annual sales, subject to certain terms and conditions, as consideration for product supply.

-On May 13, 2021, we signed a binding term sheet with Chiesi pursuant to which we amended the Chiesi Agreements in order to provide us with near-term capital.
-Chiesi agreed to make a \$10.0 million milestone payment to us before the end of the second quarter in exchange for a \$25.0 million reduction in a longer term regulatory milestone payment in the Chiesi EX-US Agreement.
+On May 13, 2021, we signed a binding term sheet with Chiesi pursuant to which we and Chiesi amended the Chiesi Agreements in order to provide our company with near-term capital.
+Chiesi agreed to make a \$10.0 million payment to us before the end of the second quarter of 2021 in exchange for a \$25.0 million reduction in a longer term regulatory milestone payment provided in the Chiesi EX-US Agreement.
 All other regulatory and commercial milestone payments remain unchanged.
+We Company received the payment in June 2021.
 We also agreed to negotiate certain manufacturing related matters.